 The voting will take place between now and sometime in July, and the winners will be announced at the World Science Fiction Convention in Reno.

 For a full list of Hugo and Campbell award nominees, as well as information about voting, past awards, and the history of the award itself visit thehugoawards.org.
 There’s also a list here on the Worldcon site.

 Note: We’ll have a regular episode of Writing Excuses up in an hour or so.
 Don’t worry — we’re not using this nomination as an excuse to depart from our regular schedule of leaving you out of excuses.

 This entry was posted on Sunday, April 24th, 2011 at 3:18 pm and is filed under Bonus, Conventions, News & Reviews.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.